newatoms/beta/_private/pitches/stby.md

 ### Outcome

-* Greate new audience
+* create new audience
-* Improve perception of the organization
+* Improve perception of the organisation
 * Create insights within the organisation
 * Improve relationship with existing audience